raiyansha/raiyansha/README.md

 Security weaknesses can be identified
 ```

-My goal is to gradually develop a strong foundation in cyber security while continuing my software development journey.
+I plan to explore Cyber Security more deeply as I continue my Computer Science journey.

-### `>_` BUILDING & LEARNING
+### 🚀 Building & Learning

-I believe the best way to learn technology is by **building real things**.
+I believe the best way to learn technology is by **building real projects**.

-My development philosophy:

 ```text
               ┌─────────────┐